jessepav/lacygoill-wiki-backup/bug/vim.md

 Is it worth fixing those issues?
 Shouldn't we define functions and set variables outside an augroup?
 If so, maybe we should highlight them as errors...

+### ?

+    $ vim -Nu NONE -S <(cat <<'EOF' vim9script
+        var lines =<< trim END
+            def Func()
+                DIR->readdir()
+                   ->map((_, v: string): string => DIR .. '/' .. v)
+                   ->mapnew((_, v: string) => {
+                       if bufexists(v)
+                           exe 'bwipe! ' .. v
+                       endif
+                    })
+            enddef
+        END
+        setline(1, lines)
+        syn on
+        set ft=vim
+    EOF
+    )

+Inside the inline function, `v` is highlighted as a command, instead of a variable.
+I think we need to find a way to allow `vimExecute` to start inside `vimBlock`.

+---

+Also, `DIR` and `v` are not always highlighted as variables everywhere.

+### ?

+In a command definition, the command name is not highlighted correctly.
+It should be  highlighted with `vimUserCommandName`, just like when  the name is used to execute the command.

+    com -nargs=1 Cmd eval 0
+                 ^^^
+                  ✘

+    Cmd 123
+    ^^^
+     ✔

+---

+Same issue with any command expecting another command as argument:

+     g/pat/Cmd
+     au CursorHold * Cmd
+     windo Cmd

+---

+I think the issue is too complex for a simple regex.
+Instead, try to highlight anything as a command by default; and inside a command match/region, define a nested match/region which checks whether the command name starts with an uppercase; if it does, highlight it as a custom command.

+I think this implies that we should better highlight variable names.
+It should  be easier than  commands, because  variables should be  surrounded by some known operator(s) which we can use as heuristics inside lookarounds.

 ##
 ## ?